 "But your gut feeling?"

-But he said: "I'm a trained scientist, but my gut feeling is no better than yours."
+But he said: "I'm a trained scientist.
+My gut feeling is no more meaningful than your own."

 "Well, I think it's all connected," Ronnie said.
 "I think that all the weirdness that's happened in this neighbourhood recently was like… like you know when a t-rex is coming and you see ripples in your glass of water?"